eapache/starscope/doc/LANGUAGE_SUPPORT.md

  * `assigns` for variable assignment
  * `requires` for required files in Ruby
  * `imports` for imported packages in Golang

 Try to use pre-existing tables where possible, but feel free to add more if the language has some weird feature that doesn't map to any of the above.
+You don't have to do anything special to create a new table, just yield the appropriate symbol.

-The second yielded argument is the name (string or symbol) of the token that you want to add: the name of the function being called, or the name of the class being defined, etc. If the name is scoped (such as "def MyModule::MyClass") pass the array ["MyModule", "MyClass"].
+The second yielded argument is the name (string or symbol) of the token that you want to add: the name of the function being called, or the name of the class being defined, etc. If the name is scoped (such as "def MyModule::MyClass") pass an array `["MyModule", "MyClass"]`.

 Finally, the entirely-optional `extras` is a hash of whatever other extra values you want.
-Some existing ones that you may want to add include:
+Some existing ones that you may want to use include:
  * `line_no` for the line (starting at 1) where the record occurs - this is necessary for cscope and ctags export
  * `col` for the column in the line where the name occurs
  * `type` for the type of definition (`:func`, `:class`, etc)

 And that's it!
 Parse your files, yield your records, and the StarScope engine takes care of everything else for you.
+If you've added support for a language that you think others might find useful, please contribute it (with tests!) via pull request.